MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-assign-a-task-to-a-recipient.md

 - csharp
 ---

-# How to: Assign a Task to a Recipient
+# Assign a Task to a Recipient

 This example shows how to create a task and assign it to a recipient.